MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertTo-Html.md

 It uses the Get-EventLog cmdlet to get the events in the Windows PowerShell log and then uses the pipeline operator (|) to send the events to the **ConvertTo-Html** cmdlet.
 The command also uses the Out-File cmdlet to send the HTML code to the pslog.htm file.

+The command also uses the Out-File cmdlet to send the HTML code to the pslog.htm file.

 ### Example 4: Create a web page to display processes
 ```